jeremiah/gdp-ota-setup/README.md

 When you have a successful build, copy the `run-qemu-net-source` script from this repo to your `gdp-src-build` directory

-Then start the image with `run-qemu-net-prebuilt genivi-dev-platform`
+Then start the image with `./run-qemu-net-source genivi-dev-platform`

 ## using the prebuilt image